unavi-xyz/dwn/crates/dwn/README.md

     let record_id = msg.record_id.clone();

-    // Authorize the message using our actor. actor.authorize(&mut msg).unwrap();
+    // Authorize the message using the actor. actor.authorize(&mut msg).unwrap();

-    // Process the write.
+    // Process the message at our DID's DWN. dwn.process_message(&did, msg).await.unwrap();
-    dwn.process_message(&did, msg).await.unwrap();

     // We can now read the record using its ID.